-Fundamentals of Engineering at UC Berkeley
+Fundamentals of Engineering at Berkeley

 Design a scale model of a building using principles of mechanical, structural, and civil engineering.